5 min read

 Moody’s (3/4 – Raymond James Conference)

-So — well, so there’s lots of people who are thinking about this.
+So — well, so there are lots of people who are thinking about this.
 And I would say maybe the one that’s most traditional that everyone would expect is the rating analysts need to incorporate expectations related to coronavirus or COVID-19, whatever you want to call it, in each of their sectors and with respect to each of their companies.
-So the ratings process incorporates this just in terms of the way we actually assign ratings to institutions and to entities.
+So the rating process incorporates this just in terms of the way we actually assign ratings to institutions and to entities.
 And then you’ve got, I’ll call it, big picture experts who might be health care experts or they might be more familiar with the way the World Health Organization or the CDC organization might work.
-We might incorporate them into the ratings process as well.
+We might incorporate them into the rating process as well.
 We’ve got scenario analysis that we do in our group that does economic forecasting.
 So in Westchester and in London and a couple of other places, we have maybe 100-some-odd econometricians.
 And they produce forecasts at the MSA level and at the bigger picture macro level in order to address questions like this.
 So we’re updating those forecasts right now and incorporating scenarios that are COVID related — COVID-19 related.

 Xilinx (3/4 – Morgan Stanley Tech Conference)

 With respect to impacts to the company on the supply side, we don’t have — most of our supply chain is not in China.
-So we don’t see any impact of availability of products.
-With respect to the demand side, we haven’t seen capacity normalizing post-Lunar New Year, to the extent we would have expected by now.
+So we don’t see any impact of the availability of products.
+With respect to the demand side, we haven’t seen capacity normalizing post-Lunar New Year, to the extent, we would have expected by now.
 And so while the impact currently has been modest, I think the expectations are if this obviously is protracted, global consequences, there could be more meaningful impacts to the business in subsequent quarters.

 Home Depot (3/4 – Raymond James Conference)

 So on our global supply chain, I would say, for Q1, we’re in pretty good shape.
 So product for Q1 is largely in our stores.
 So Q1 and 2, for us, is a big strength.
 Spring and outdoor project business, we’re largely set.
-So all our merchandising space has largely transitioned to spring product.
+So all our merchandising space has largely transitioned to spring products.
 We’ll be finished with that in our northernmost markets in the next week or 2.
 But — so all that product that comes in, think grills and patio sets and the outdoor power equipment I was talking about previously, for Q1, that product is largely in-store, in our supply chains or on the water.

 Q2, I would say, it’s a very fluid situation.
 So as you say, we have very strong relationships with our supplier partners.
-For our direct imports, where we’re working directly with factories in Asia, we are in constant contact with them and monitoring their capacity and how they’re getting back up to speed and what their shipping horizons, timing is going into Q2.
+For our direct imports, where we’re working directly with factories in Asia, we are in constant contact with them and monitoring their capacity and how they’re getting back up to speed and what their shipping horizons, timing are going into Q2.
 It’s fluid.
 We’re literally looking at this PO to PO.
 The good news is the ports are open and functioning.
 We haven’t had delays in ports.
 It’s really a matter of workers getting back to factories from the Chinese New Year.
 Most of those workers or many of those workers are in residence at the factories.
 And for those 2 weeks of Chinese New Year’s, they travel home to wherever their provinces may be out of the major cities.
 So it’s been a transportation issue in restrictions of travel intra-country to get those workers back to the factories.

 So again, we’re in contact, varying degrees, as you can imagine, of building back to capacity.
 The next set of suppliers are suppliers that, while we don’t procure directly from China, we know the country of origin is China and Asia.
 And we’re in constant contact with them, starting to build orders into Q2.
 Again, it’s PO to PO.
 You’re obviously not going to order too deep into Q2.
 You just — the supply chain won’t handle that sort of cube.
 So we just have to keep working it.
 Nothing alarming at this point.
 We said there was nothing in our guidance for 2020 that included coronavirus.
 We were 3.5% to 4% at our analyst meeting in December and after our first quarter — after our Q4 earnings call.
 And there’s no change to that at this point.
 But certainly, it’s a fluid situation.